 Unlike startups – which are partial to simpler processes – and larger corporations, where processes are both well established and clearly defined, when it comes to software development, small and medium enterprises, or SMEs, do not always have the required experience.
-For this reason, for companies wondering how to start a bespoke dev project, we have put together a software development step-by-step guide to help companies learn to navigate this process.
+So with that in mind, for businesses wondering how to start a bespoke dev project, we have put together a software development step-by-step guide to help companies learn to navigate this process.

 How to Start a Bespoke Dev Project